-Claire is currently in the process of founding a tech start-up in the food sector and is Chair of Bristol Food Connections CIC, a City-wide initiative which partners widely to connect people and communities through food and shine a light on the innovative food culture in Bristol.
-She also sits on the LEP Advisory Sector Group for Food and Rural Economy.
-Prior to this Claire has spent some 15 years in advertising and marketing, from both agency and client sides, and has had a varied business portfolio.
+Claire is currently in the process of founding a tech start-up in the food sector and is Chair of Bristol Food Connections CIC, a City-wide initiative which partners widely to support and promote the food sector in Bristol.
+Prior to this, Claire has spent some 15 years in advertising and marketing, from both agency and client sides, and has had a varied business portfolio.

 Rich received his PhD in Geosciences from Penn State University in 1998 and after a post-doctoral appointment in the Netherlands, joined the University of Bristol in 2000 where he is now a Professor of Biogeochemistry.
 In 2013, he became Director of the Cabot Institute which engages interdisciplinary approaches to address the major environmental and sustainability challenges of the 21st century, with a particular focus on risk and resiliency in an uncertain world.
 In that role, he coordinated links not only within the University but with local, national and global partners, contributing to Bristol’s Resilience Strategy and One City Plan and collaborating with Ujima Radio and the Bristol Green Capital Partnership to create the Green and Black Ambassadors.
 In 2018, he became Head of the School for Earth Sciences, which includes world-leading experts in such fields as climate change, volcanology and the evolution of life.